graphile/crystal/examples/forum/TUTORIAL.md

 Now, let’s use the JWT to define permissions.

 ### Grants
 The highest level of permission that can be given to roles using the Postgres are access privileges assigned using the [`GRANT`](https://www.postgresql.org/docs/9.6/static/sql-grant.html) command.
 The access privileges defined by `GRANT` work on no smaller level than the table level.
-As you can allow a role to select an value from a table, or delete any value in a table.
+As you can allow a role to select any value from a table, or delete any value in a table.
 We will look at how to restrict access on a row level next.

 ```sql
 -- after schema creation and before function creation